TheCodingJsoftware/Hutterite-Bookshelf-Text-Scripts/README.md

 Contact me either by Opening an issue on this repository, or emailing me at jaredgrozz@gmail.com.

 ## Technical Information for nerds
 - The app is developed in the Unity game engine, version [2018.3.0f2](https://unity3d.com/get-unity/download/archive) using the C-Sharp (C#) programming language.
-Why I chose a game engine to develop this app is mentioned [here](https://github.com/JareBear12418/Hutterite-Bookshelf/blob/master/README.md#why-did-you-make-another-bookshelf-app-if-there-are-already-good-ones).
+Why I chose a game engine to develop this app is mentioned [here](https://github.com/JareBear12418/Hutterite-Bookshelf/blob/master/README.md#why-did-you-make-another-song-app-if-there-are-already-good-ones).
     - The version 2018 seems kinda 'old' and you would be right.
 This is an old version of Unity, it's also the most stable version that **I** (personally) found for mobile development.
 Don't newer version offer more better features?
 YES!
 But they have no benefit for me in terms of developing this app. and upgrading isn't just as simple as installing a newer version and having everything work flawlessly.
 There would be benefits to update, but for now and the time being I won't be updating.
-- I want to emphasize why I didn't switch the engine, or language aside from the design style I wanted, and more on development.
+- I want to emphasize why I didn't switch the engine, or language aside from the design style I wanted, and focus more on development side of things.
     - Having used the Unity Engine for well over 3 years, I was super comfortable using it for any application, not to mention unity supports ALL platforms from IOS to XBox to PS4 and even for the Web.
 So right off the bet, I could develop the app and distribute to EVERY single platform.
 I use Python for all of my professional projects.
 Speaking of python, I was mere moments away from building the app in Python.
-Here's why I didn't. there is little to no support for android or any mobile support for Python applications, those that exist, are super 'hacky' and at most unreliable, and a whole nother learning curve to use.
+Here's why I didn't. there is little to no support for android or any mobile support for Python applications, those that exist, are super 'hacky' and at most unreliable, not to mention a whole nother learning curve to learn how use them properly.
 Alot of the Android Dev tools don't offer the features I wanted to have in my app, lets not forget I said 'Android' dev tools, meaning not: "IOS" or "Windows" or "Web".
 I wanted this app to look the same on all platforms, and work for all platforms.
 I wanted to build the app being comfortable that I can distribute it to which ever platform I need to build it for.
 Unity being perfect for that.
     - Deciding what I should build this app in may seem like an obviuos and simple question to answere, it's not.
 I spent weeks if not a month testing different ideas/software/tools, I always came back to Unity.
 The offcial date I started developing the app in Unity was March 4, 2020.
 - I used [Visual Studio Code](https://code.visualstudio.com) code editor for writing every single line of code.
 - The app alone (not including the engine) contains well over 20,000 lines of code, and more being added every single update.